waltervargas/flashapp/readme.md

  <br />
 </h1>

-> A community driven flashcard app built on web technologies
+> A community driven spaced repetition flashcard app built on web technologies

 ## Introduction
 Flashapp is, for now, an idea of build a community-driven flashcard [Electron](https://electron.atom.io)